MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/activity-reports/yammer-device-usage-report.md

     If your organization's policies prevents you from viewing reports where user information is identifiable, you can change the privacy setting for all these reports.
 Check out the **How do I hide user level details?** section in the [Activity Reports in the Microsoft 365 admin center](activity-reports.md).

-- You can also export the report data into an Excel .csv file, by clicking or tapping the **Export** link.
+- You can also export the report data into an Excel .csv file, by selecting the **Export** link.
 This exports data of all users and enables you to do simple sorting and filtering for further analysis.
 If you have less than 2000 users, you can sort and filter within the table in the report itself.
 If you have more than 2000 users, in order to filter and sort, you will need to export the data.